OhOverLord/OhOverLord/README.md

 # Leonid Filippov

 ## 📌 Profile
-- Student at CTU FIT, passionate about space engineering and technology with a strong foundation in computer systems.
+- Student at CTU FIT.
 - Experienced in backend and frontend development, database management, and application architecture.
 - Proficient in C, Python, JavaScript, SQL, and more.